Teaching Career Center

 Teaching Careers Outlook

-According to the Bureau of Labor Statistics (BLS), kindergarten and elementary school teachers earn an average annual salary of $65,120 and $68,000 respectively, middle school teachers earn an average annual salary of $67,790, and high school teachers earn an average annual salary of $69,480.5-8 Job growth for K-12 teachers is projected at about 7% through 2031.9 Location, grade level, and specialty/subject have the largest impact on teacher salaries.5-8 Teachers may also further their education and/or enter the administrative area of teaching in order to open up more opportunities.
+According to the Bureau of Labor Statistics (BLS), job growth for K-12 teachers is projected at about 7% through 2031.5-8 Location, grade level, and specialty/subject have the largest impact on teacher salaries.
+Teachers may also further their education and/or enter the administrative area of teaching in order to open up more opportunities.

-In elementary and secondary schools, NCES reports that public school enrollment should increase through 2029, while private school enrollment should be lower.12 Although school enrollments are expected to grow in the next decade, NCES reports that student-to-teacher ratios will actually improve, primarily because the number of school teachers is rising faster than the number of students.12 With many schools adding to their requirements for prospective teachers, the need for specialized teachers is increasing.
-Many schools report shortages in teachers of math, science, ESL, and special education.5-8 Subsequently, these specialties are in higher demand, with commensurately higher salaries on average.5-8
+In elementary and secondary schools, NCES reports that public school enrollment should increase through 2029, while private school enrollment should be lower.9 Although school enrollments are expected to grow in the next decade, NCES reports that student-to-teacher ratios will actually improve, primarily because the number of school teachers is rising faster than the number of students.9 With many schools adding to their requirements for prospective teachers, the need for specialized teachers is increasing.
+Many schools report shortages of teachers in areas like math, science, ESL, and special education.10 Subsequently, these specialties are in higher demand, with commensurately higher salaries on average.

 Frequently Asked Questions